GDCStoney/js_airport/README.md

   - the JavaScript module for the Plane class
     - land()
     - take_off(destination airport)
+    - weather_stormy(location/destination)

 - airport.js
   - the JavaScript module for the Airport class
     - land(plane)
     - take_off(plane)

+- weather.js
+  - the JavaScript module to randomise the weather
+    - look()

 - feature.test.js
   - the feature testing file, basically runs a number of scenarios